 - Good understanding of design and architecture principals

-Big Data Analyst: Big Data Analyst assists the Big Data Scientist in performing the necessary jobs.
+Big Data Analyst assists the Data Scientist in performing the necessary jobs.
 His job primarily is to work on data in a given system and analyze different data sets.
-The next job for a Big Data Analyst can be that of a Big Data Scientist.
+The next job for a Big Data Analyst can be that of a Data Scientist.
 And, hence he needs to possess similar sets of skills and capabilities.
-The skills include data mining skills (including data auditing, aggregation, validation and reconciliation), advanced modeling techniques, testing, creating and explaining data in clear and concise reports.
-Testing skills of a big data analyst is very important for the successful analysis of databases.
-It is required for a big data analyst to be a successful communicator as he needs to communicate complex findings and ideas in a much simpler language.
+The skills include data mining skills (including data auditing, aggregation, validation, and reconciliation), advanced modeling techniques, testing, creating, and explaining data in clear and concise reports.
+Testing skills of a Big Data Analyst is very important for the successful analysis of databases.
+It is required for a Big Data Analyst to be a successful communicator as he needs to communicate complex findings and ideas in a much simpler language.

-Big Data Manager: Big Data Manager acts as a bridge between the technical team members and the strategic management in an organization.
-He or she leads and manages the teams of big data scientists, big data analysts and big data visualizers.
-He or she must master the core management skills like communicating effectively and efficiently, building personal relationships with the big data team, flexibility in changing environment and ability to understand, interpret and relate organization’s strategy to the team.
+Big Data Manager acts as a bridge between the technical team members and the strategic management in an organization.
+He or she leads and manages the teams of Data Scientists, Big Data Analysts, and Big Data Visualizers.
+He or she must master the core management skills like communicating effectively and efficiently, building personal relationships with the Big Data team, flexibility in changing the environment, and the ability to understand, interpret and relate the organization’s strategy to the team.

-Big Data Solutions Architect: This domain aims to address specific big data problems and requirements.
-Big Data Solutions Architect is quite important for an organization as they are trained to describe the structure and behavior of a big data solution.
-He or she must be familiar with HADOOP.
-Some of the skills required for a big Data Solutions Architect are ability to clearly articulate pros and cons of various technologies, ability to document used cases, solutions and recommendations, strong written and verbal communication skills, self- starter, ability to work in teams etc.
+This domain aims to address specific Big Data problems and requirements.
+Big Data Solutions Architect is quite important for an organization as they are trained to describe the structure and behavior of a Big Data solution.
+He or she must be familiar with Hadoop.
+Some of the skills required for a Big Data Solutions Architect are the ability to clearly articulate the pros and cons of various technologies, the ability to document used cases, solutions, and recommendations, strong written and verbal communication skills, self- starter, ability to work in teams, etc.

 Simplilearn has quite a number of courses available in Big Data and Hadoop on offer, so anybody interested in pursuing the same can click here to find out more information.